ShadowTheHedgehogHacking/2P-ShdTH/README.md

 12. (Optional) If you want to use the 100% Save, place `8P-GUPE-SHADOWTHEHEDGEHOG.gci` GCI file at `<Dolphin User Folder>\GC\USA\Card A\`

 ### Nintendont (Wii/Wii U)
-1. At time of release of 2P-ShdTH v2.4 (2025/03/17), Nintendont does not officially support oversized ISOs.
-2. You will need to use [this build of Nintendont instead](https://github.com/ShadowTheHedgehogHacking/Nintendont/releases) until [this PR is merged](https://github.com/FIX94/Nintendont/pull/1213).
-When the PR is merged, you can update your official Nintendont and switch to it.
-3. If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont.
+1. If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont.
 A GCT is **required** as the split screen codes are exclusive to these.
-4. Rename your patched ISO to `game.iso` and place it on your Nintendont SD/USB.
+2. Rename your patched ISO to `game.iso` and place it on your Nintendont SD/USB.
-5. For convenience, the release includes pre-built GCTs for Widescreen and Original Aspect in the Vertical Split Screen mode.
+3. For convenience, the release includes pre-built GCTs for Widescreen and Original Aspect in the Vertical Split Screen mode.
 If creating your own GCT file and playing with Original Aspect Ratio, you should disable the `Vertical/Horizontal SplitScreen - Advanced Full Widescreen v5 with UI/GNCP Code` and `2P Optionals Show Score/Points UI`.
 ```
 Copy GUPE8P.gct to the same directory as your game.iso
  e.g. USB:/games/Shadow The Hedgehog [GUPE8P] should have: